rpm-software-management/dnf5/doc/commands/download.8.rst

 ``--destdir=<path>``
     | Set directory used for downloading packages to.
 Default location is to the current working directory.

+``--srpm``
+    | Download the source rpm.
+Enables source repositories of all enabled binary repositories.

 ``--url``
     | Prints the list of URLs where the rpms can be downloaded instead of downloading.

 ``--urlprotocol``
     | To be used together with ``--url``.
 It filters out the URLs to the specified protocols: ``http``, ``https``, ``ftp``, or ``file``.
 This option can be used multiple times.

-``--arch``
-    | Limit to packages of given architectures.
-This option can be used multiple times.

-``--srpm``
-    | Download the source rpm.
-Enables source repositories of all enabled binary repositories.

 Examples
 ========